 x) Refusing to permit the department to inspect the business premises of the licensee during regular business hours.

-y) Using the privilege of ordering, prescribing, or making available medicinal drugs or drugs, or controlled substances, for use other than for the specific treatment of animal patients for which there is a documented veterinarian/client/patient relationship.
+y) Using the privilege of ordering, prescribing, or making available medicinal drugs or drugs as defined in chapter 465, or controlled substances as defined in chapter 893, for use other than for the specific treatment of animal patients for which there is a documented veterinarian/client/patient relationship.
 Pursuant thereto, the veterinarian must:

 1. Have sufficient knowledge of the animal to initiate at least a general or preliminary diagnosis of the medical condition of the animal, which means that the veterinarian is personally acquainted with the keeping and caring of the animal and has recently seen the animal or has made medically appropriate and timely visits to the premises where the animal is kept.